 New Business – Along with the participation discount, customers who avoid risky driving behaviors can save more on their premium.

-Existing – Existing Drivewise policies which have taken at least 1 trip within the last 6 months will transition into this next iteration at their first renewal, post implementationExisting Drivewise policies which have not taken at least 1 trip in the last 6 months will be unenrolled from Drivewise.
+Existing – Existing Drivewise policies which have taken at least 1 trip within the last 6 months will transition into this next iteration at their first renewal, post implementation.
+Existing Drivewise policies which have not taken at least 1 trip in the last 6 months will be unenrolled from Drivewise.

 Your important role